 Echoes & Imprints: Towards A Sebaldian Cinema

 This is an edited transcript of a talk given at Norwich Castle on Tuesday the 27th of August 2019.
-Detail has been edited, aspects taken out and points clarified from the original talk.
-My thanks to Dr. Nick Warr and Philippa Comber in particular for the help and information given both before and after the talk.
-Introduction Considering the wealth of imagery on the walls … Continue reading Echoes & Imprints: Towards A Sebaldian Cinema
+My thanks to Dr Nick Warr and Philippa Comber for their help.
+Considering the wealth of photography on the walls of the Line of Sight exhibition housed next door (an exhibition detailing many photographs taken by the author for his novels), it is unsurprising to find the work … Continue reading Echoes & Imprints: Towards A Sebaldian Cinema

 On finishing W.G.
-Sebald’s four quartered documentary piece, The Emigrants (1992), I felt as if a loose connection to some recent film or book was hanging midair, waiting to be tied up.
-The narrative is split into the stories of four émigrés, all seemingly interconnected by a multitude of strange images but chiefly connected by their fleeing from the rise of Nazi Germany to both … Continue reading Ghosts In The Ice: The Emigrants (W.G.
-Sebald) and 45 Years (Andrew Haigh).
+Sebald’s novel The Emigrants (1992), it felt as if some loose connection to a recent film or book was left hanging mid-air.
+The narrative of Sebald’s novel is split into the stories of four émigrés, all seemingly interconnected by a multitude of strange images but chiefly by their fleeing from the rise of Nazi Germany.
+The connection didn’t seem to be so … Continue reading Ghosts in the Ice

 2015 Top 10 (New Releases and First Time Viewings).